Mira190/llm_deploy/cloud_llm_framework_report_en.md

 - **Difficulty of use**

-- Low threshold: Non-technical personnel can also quickly build prototypes; technical personnel can expand functions by customizing nodes.
+- Low threshold: Non-technical personnel can also quickly build prototypes; technical personnel can expand functions through custom nodes.
 - Low learning cost: intuitive interface, less need to write code; suitable for early verification or business teams to independently build lightweight applications.

 - **Typical scenario**